PhotonicsTUL/PLaSK/doc/xpl/geometry/2d/containers.rst

       .. xml:tag:: <zero/> [in stack2d]

-         This tag can appear as a stack content only once.
+         This tag can appear as a stack content only once and only if no item has ``zero`` attribute specified and the stack does not have the ``shift`` attribute.
 If present, it indicates the vertical position of origin of the local coordinate system.
 Hence, it is an alternative method of specifying ``shift`` value.